 2. Mechanical Action Phase

 Next comes the mechanical action phase.
 The starter gear extends outward, making contact with the engine’s flywheel.
-This connection creates the physical link needed to transform electrical energy into the mechanical force that will turn your engine.
+This connection creates the physical link to transform electrical energy into the mechanical force that will turn your engine.
 The starter motor engages with the flywheel, enabling the conversion of electrical power into rotational motion.

 3. Engine Start Phase